sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 [**Google Analytics**][2] is far more complicated and scary than I thought, the degree of information gathered out of the box is pretty staggering!
 Events like "scrolling", "clicking" or time passed on the page is sent for analysis and can be then manipulated and interpreted through dashboards, reports and more.
-There are so much information that it's easy to get lost, hopefully I left enough [**links**][11] to get you started if you're interested in experimenting it.
+There are so much information that it's easy to get lost, hopefully I left enough [**links**][11] to get you started if you're interested in experimenting with it.

-The most fascinating is the amount of customization that can be done on the website/app side, I would have assumed that with all the information that the `pageview` event is giving, it should be enough, but apparently I was wrong!
+The most fascinating thing is the amount of customization that can be done on the website/app side, I would have assumed that with all the information that the `pageview` event is giving, it should be enough, but apparently I was wrong!
 For example [**Firebase**][12] gives you the possibility to be even more granular as to when and what to log directly from within your application.
 And the Google Tag Manager provides way more customization than I dared to talk about with a wide variety of events.

-Thankfully, if you are mindful of your online presence, you can find tools that will block, trackers, cookie and other means to follow you online.
+Thankfully, if you are mindful of your online presence, you can find tools that will block, trackers, cookies and other means of following you online.

 [1]: https://support.google.com/analytics/answer/10089681
 [2]: https://marketingplatform.google.com/about/analytics/